 • Adopt an effective and detailed approach to driver records, and trip planning; including map reading, route selection, cargo restrictions, paper, and e-logs.

 NNCT instructors are qualified and experienced in the transportation industry.
 In the classroom, there are never more than 12 students per class.
 When training advances to actual driving on the range, the student-to-instructor ratio changes to 4-to-1, 1-to-1 on the Road and Highway.
 Students will have received actual behind-the-wheel instruction and practice at our range training facilities prior to highway driving.

-This course design is three (3) weeks, four (4) days per week.
-Each student can expect at least 30 hours minimum behind the wheel (BTW) driving time during range and road training.
+This course design is three (3) weeks, four (4) days per week. (schedules may vary)

 Applicants for this training program must possess a valid driver's license (or a valid driver's license from your official state of residence) that you have held for the period of one year with an acceptable driving record (MVR).
 Applicants must also pass a DOT physical exam by an approved medical examiner and provide a copy of the results to the School.